-The requested CEQA document is associated with a Coastal Development Permit (CDP) for the proposed mill pond dam improvement project.
-CDPs are a discretionary land use permit that authorizes development within the coastal zone, and subject to compliance with any conditions of approval imposed on the permit.
-The overall project objectives include: 1) the project is consistent with the regulatory requirements of the Lead Agency, Responsible Agencies and Trustee Agencies; 2) the project is protective of human and ecological health; 3) the project will result in effective flood control and water quality benefits.
+The requested CEQA document is associated with a Coastal Development Permit (CDP) for a proposed mill pond dam improvement project (Attachment 1 - KJ Technical Memorandum).
+CDPs are a discretionary land use permit that authorize development within the coastal zone, and subject to compliance with conditions of approval imposed on the permit.
+The overall project objectives include: 1) that the project is consistent with the regulatory requirements of the Lead Agency, Responsible Agencies and Trustee Agencies; 2) the project is protective of human and ecological health; 3) the project will result in effective flood control and water quality benefits.